Community Corner

 Find out what's happening in Long Beachfor free with the latest updates from Patch.

-Under the resolution, the film company seeks to access the parking lot at Town Park Point Lookout and the beach at Civic Beach, also in Point Lookout, to accommodate its filming request.
+Under the resolution, the film company accessed the parking lot at Town Park Point Lookout and the beach at Civic Beach, also in Point Lookout, to accommodate its filming request.

 Get more local news delivered straight to your inbox.
 Sign up for free Patch newsletters and alerts.